mterrel/adapt-web/docs/api/cloud/cloud.postgres.postgres.md

 `PGUSER`<!-- -->: Username to use to authenticate to the database server or service.

 `PGPASSWORD`<!-- -->: Password to use to authenticate to the database server or service.

+Note that because this component is an abstract component, `connectEnv` always returns `undefined`<!-- -->.
+This abstract component should be replaced (using a style sheet) with a non-abstract component, such as [postgres.TestPostgres()](./cloud.postgres.testpostgres.md) that will provide its own implementation of `connectEnv`<!-- -->.